 To start litter training your bunny, take note of the area of his or her cage or rabbit-proof room that your bunny normally urinates and defecates in.
 Rabbits will normally choose one main area of their cage to use as a potty, so you can simply place a litter box in this area to get them on the right track towards being litter trained.
 Placing the litter box in an area that your rabbit is already using as an area to defecate and urinate will make the transition to the litter box easier.

 You’ll need a small litter box filled with litter.
 There are a couple different types of litter that are safe to use for rabbits, so picking one will mostly be personal preference.
 Organic litters, paper litter, citrus-based litter or hay generally work well for rabbits.
 Choosing the right litter is important, as rabbits will spend a good deal of time in their litter boxes, and also tend to nibble on the litter.
-That’s why my first choice is always hay as rabbits love to have a quick meal as they use the litter box!

 If your rabbit doesn’t naturally go towards the litter box in his or her preferred potty area, pick up some droppings from around the cage and place them in the litter box to guide your rabbit towards the box.
 Usually, rabbits will take the hint and start to use the litter box, preferring it to leaving droppings around their cage.
 Adult rabbits pick up on litter box training faster than young bunnies, so be sure to provide the right materials and encouragement to get a rabbit of any age to use a litter box.